 The Ball Secure-Grip Jar Lifter was the clear standout.
 Its broad, ergonomic handles felt comfortable even when lifting full quart jars, and its wide, molded jar grips provided extra surface contact for an exceptionally secure grasp.
 But our favorite feature was the spring-loaded hinge that popped the grabbers back open whenever the user released the handles.
 This turned a two-handed job into a one-handed one (no more prying the lifters back open to grab the next jar) and meant less time laboring over a pot of boiling water.

-We tested four nationally available jar lifters, priced from $6.32 to $10.99.
+We tested four nationally available jar lifters, all priced about $12.00 or less.
 The lifters were purchased online and appear in order of preference.
 Stability: We used each lifter to move cup, pint, and quart jars (filled with water and sealed) into and out of a 20-quart canning pot filled with boiling water.
 Those with more secure grips on all jar sizes rated higher.

 Ease of Use: We rated how smoothly and easily the lifters opened and closed and how easily they aligned to grab the jars.

 Comfort: This is a measure of how comfortable the lifter’s grips were; grippy lifters that caused no discomfort (especially with heavier jars) rated higher.

 Durability: We washed each lifter 10 times in the dishwasher or by hand (per manufacturers’ recommendations), leaving the lifters damp overnight to check for rusting.
 Lastly, we opened and closed each lifter 50 times, tugging hard on the handles, to check for durability.
 Rust-resistant lifters that remained intact rated higher.